-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS May 21, 2015 MERIT MEDICAL SYSTEMS, INC.
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS May 26, 2016 MERIT MEDICAL SYSTEMS, INC.

-You are cordially invited to attend the Annual Meeting of Shareholders of Merit Medical Systems, Inc. (the "Company"), which will be held on Thursday, May 21, 2015, at 3:00 p.m., at the Company's corporate offices at 1600 West Merit Parkway, South Jordan, Utah, 84095 (the "Annual Meeting"), for the following purposes:
+You are cordially invited to attend the Annual Meeting of Shareholders of Merit Medical Systems, Inc. (the "Company"), which will be held on Thursday, May 26, 2016, at 3:00 p.m., at the Company's corporate offices at 1600 West Merit Parkway, South Jordan, Utah, 84095 (the "Annual Meeting"), for the following purposes:

-- (1) To elect three directors of the Company, to serve until the Annual Meeting of the Company's Shareholders in 2018 and until their respective successors have been duly elected and qualified; - (2) To conduct an advisory vote on a non-binding resolution to approve the compensation of the Company's named executive officers; - (3) To consider and vote upon a proposal to amend the Merit Medical Systems, Inc. 2006 Long-Term Incentive Plan for the purposes of (i) increasing the number of shares of common stock of the Company authorized for the grant of awards under that plan from 3,750,000 shares to 6,250,000 shares; and (ii) extending the term of that plan until February 13, 2025; - (4) To consider and vote upon a proposal to amend the Merit Medical Systems, Inc. 1996 Employee Stock Purchase Plan for the purpose of extending the term of that plan until the last business day of June 2026; - (5) To consider and vote upon a proposal to ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2015; - (6) To consider and vote upon a shareholder proposal to request that the Board of Directors initiate the appropriate process to amend the Company's charter documents to require a majority vote in uncontested elections of directors of the Company; and - (7) To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- (1) To elect three directors of the Company, to serve until the Annual Meeting of the Company's Shareholders in 2019 and until their respective successors have been duly elected and qualified; - (2) To conduct an advisory vote on a non-binding resolution to approve the compensation of the Company's named executive officers: - (3) To consider and vote upon a proposal to ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2016; - (4) To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-The Board of Directors has fixed the close of business on March 23, 2015 as the record date for the determination of shareholders entitled to receive notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.
+The Board of Directors has fixed the close of business on March 28, 2016 as the record date for the determination of shareholders entitled to receive notice of and to vote at the Annual Meeting and at any adjournment or postponement thereof.